natmasslove/aws_howto/hands_dirty/timestream_samples/README.md

 This short case study provides:
 - several code examples on writing records into AWS Timestream tables, getting table properties
-- research on write records limitations (limits due to table configutation and, also, AWS service limitations)
+- research on write records limitations (limits due to table configuration and, also, AWS service limitations)

 ## Resources